jeanpaulsio/notes/podcast/extreme_programming_explained/episode_03.md

 Interestingly, satisfying these requisites meets both business and human needs.

-## Mutual Benefit

-* Searching for practices that benefit me now, me later, and my customer as well: i.e. writing automated, self-documenting tests; writing simpler code; choosing coherent variable names and an explicit set of metaphors

 ## Self-Similarity 👻
-"Fractal Nature of geology" When nature finds a whape that works, she uses it wherver she can.
+"Fractal Nature of geology" When nature finds a shape that works, she uses it wherever she can.
 A crystal is a material whose constituents, such as atoms, molecules or ions, are arranged in a highly ordered microscopic structure — the same arrangment all the way to an atomic level.
 The same shape, makes up arrangments that make the same shape, that makes up arrangements that make the same shape.

 All's to say - I've found that many things that prove useful at a small scale, work at larger scales